About

 What's Involved?

-NLLEN members can make a positive contribution in our community by improving outcomes for youth.
+Northern Mallee LLEN members can make a positive contribution in our community by improving outcomes for young people.

 A membership provides:

-- An opportunity to be a Committee member and influence the strategic plan and direction of NMLLEN.
+- An opportunity to be a Committee member and influence the strategic plan and direction of Northern Mallee LLEN.

-- The ability to nominate and vote for members of the NMLLEN Committee of Management.
+- The ability to nominate and vote for members of the Northern Mallee LLEN Committee of Management.

 - Attend the Annual General Meeting and learn about relevant issues from interesting keynote speakers.